Aims and scope

 Please refer to this document: publishing standards of Fuori Luogo.

-Below there is a list of tasks required to the Scientific Directors, the members of the editorial organs, the peer reviewers and the authors of the journals.
+Below you’ll find a list of tasks required to the Scientific Directors, the members of the editorial organs, the peer reviewers and the authors of the journals.

 - The Scientific Director is warrant for the correctness of the procedures used to accept, evaluate or reject the papers received, with the support of the editors of individual issues and of at least two reviewers, selected among scholars and experts outside the Editorial Board, monitoring the double-blind peer review procedure.